 If the item is on paper, one field follows the media code: the number of pages the item has, a positive integer.

 The input file given to you will still be a text file, called music.txt, with each items information on one line in the format described above.
-Each line will end with the standard PC end-of-line mark, a carriage return character followed by a line feed character.
+Each line will end, as before, with the standard PC end-of-line mark, a carriage return character followed by a line feed character.

 Again, the music file will have been run though a testing program to ensure its format is correct and that its fields follow the specifications given for them.
 You can be confident that the music file will be in the correct format to be fed into your program.
 The MusicFile class has been revised so it properly processes the revised music file; it has the same routines as before.
-Again, the routines are documented, this time in the file MusicArchive.txt (which is provided to you in the ZIP file for this assignment).
-The only difference is that MusicFiles readItem() returns an ArrayList with as many cells as necessary to hold the items information, rather than always returnig three.
+Again, the routines are documented, this time in the file MusicArchiveDoc.txt, which is provided to you in the Eclipse project for this assignment.
+The only difference is that MusicFiles readItem() returns an ArrayList with as many cells as necessary to hold the items information, rather than always returning an ArrayList with three cells.

 The media category code constants are now in the MusicItem class.

 All other aspects of the program are the same as before; all that changes is the input data and its appearance on the by-title report.
-So, there are classes that can be used as is from the previous assignment; in particular, Bucket and MusicList.
-These two classes are provided to you as class files, and documented in MusicArchive.txt.
-Some methods in MusicItem and MusicManager also can be left unchanged from the previous assignment, since they are not affected by the presennse of additional music information; feel free to reuse your code from Lab Assignment 4 in this assignment.
+So, the Bucket and MusicList classes can be used as is from the previous assignment, since they already meet this assignments requirements..
+These two classes are provided to you as class files, and documented in MusicArchiveDoc.txt.
+Some methods in MusicItem and MusicManager also can be left unchanged from the previous assignment, since they are not affected by the presence of additional music information; feel free to reuse that code from Lab Assignment 4.

 Archive personnel are still compiling the revised list of music, so you will have to test your program using test files.
-Weve provided one for you, again called music.txt; it is in the ZIP archive for this assignment.
+Weve provided one for you, again called music.txt; it, too, is in the project file for this assignment.
 You should also test your program on other test lists you put together, in the manner described in the previous assignment.

-As usual, to help you get started, weve prepared a number of Java skeleton programs for you.
-Download Lab5.zip to obtain them, along with the documentation and the test music file.
-Do look over the provided code carefully to get a good feel for what the various classes accomplish, and particularly how the various subclasses of MusicItem work together to deal with multiple media types.
+The files discussed above, along with, as usual, a number of Java skeleton programs, are in the zipped Eclipse project file 21Lab5.zip.
+Using the same procedure that you followed previously, unzip the file and import this project into your Eclipse workspace.
+Do look over the provided code carefully to get a good feel for what the various classes accomplish, and particularly for how the various subclasses of MusicItem work together to deal with multiple media types.